 Use the "Rule of Thumb"

-- Why the majority of all touch interfaces should be thumb-friendly
+- Learn why the majority of touch interfaces should be thumb-friendly

 Get beyond basic ergonomics

-- How operating systems and hardware constraints interfere with design decisions
+- Learn how operating systems and hardware constraints interfere with design decisions

-- Ways to tailor new or existing designs to a specific platform
+- Tailor new or existing designs to a specific platform

 Adapt your designs to be touch-friendly

-- Techniques for building upon a desktop site that
+- Use techniques for building upon a mouse-focused desktop site that needs to be optimized for touch

-- How to build cross-platform experiences from new designs or existing apps
+- Build cross-platform experiences from new designs or existing apps

 - Want to learn proper layout for primary controls, regardless of device